 Other features: This camera had a super easy set up – the easiest of the bunch we tried.
 I appreciated that a lot!
 This camera has a connected app as well.
 I like the temperature and humidity feature (which seems to come with all of the recent cameras).
 The camera angle can also be moved remotely by the swipe of your finger in the app.
 This is very helpful and cool!
 You can also easily take pictures of your baby sleeping, should that float your boat.
 And another very helpful feature is that you can continue to listen to your baby through the app even when you’re out of the app.
 Your phone becomes a sound monitor basically, but you can still use your other apps simulataneously.

 Durability and transportability: This camera looks and feels like the Rolls Royce of baby monitors.
 The quality is apparent straight out of the box.
 This is a camera you mount to your wall and don’t want to touch again.
-This is the only camera that provides you with a cord cover (again, genius).
-So I’m sure with those two elements in place – immobility and protective covering – this camera will definitely stand the test of time.
-I’m just afraid to take it on trips with me anywhere.
+However, you CAN with their travel mount!
+Also as mentioned before, this is the only camera that provides you with a cord cover (again, genius).
+The thoughtfulness is all in the details on this bad boy.

 Video and sound quality: Fantastic!